M7OCM/890/README.md

 ![20231218_080633](https://github.com/M7OCM/890/assets/128899149/626091d6-d302-4776-957c-7a9b31841fca)

 v1.8.5 two high contrast themes (black/orange and black/green), spectrum cosmetics.
+Credit: OEFWCOM

 ![20231207_215408](https://github.com/M7OCM/890/assets/128899149/a0231b84-7295-4c95-a65f-3602a05e64b9)

 v1.8 (plus 1.8.5, 1.9 & 2.0.0+) feature Superogira's fantastic colour mods for the Spectrum.
 Key #5 to switch color modes.
+Credit: OEFWCOM

 v1.0-1.7 experimental, numerous cosmetics/colour themes.
+Credit: OEFWCOM

 Please note the bin files herein are 2 colour themes only, not multiple colour versions that can be switched within the radio menu.
 Schemes can be readily changed in ui/gfx.c (info in file).